 Following a recent restoration and renovation, our designated Barbadian historic, colonial property has comfortable, well-appointed guestrooms.
 Each of which are uniquely charming and all within our well-kept grounds.
 The rooms are distributed between the historic manor house (circa 1900’s) and the outer buildings, some of which served as stables at the turn of the last century.
 Spacious patios are available with several rooms to allow enjoyment of the West Indies outdoors from your own private space.
 While we try to accommodate your requests for a specific room, please be aware that we have a limited number of guest rooms we recommend that you book early to avoid disappointment.
 Group bookings can be facilitated by contacting our customer service teams either by email or calling the property directly.
 Please see our Cancellation Policy.

-Room amenities and services were selected to make your stay as comfortable as possible and include Nespresso coﬀee systems, L’Occitane toiletries, Mascioni towels and cozy terry cloth bathrobes for the cool West Indian nights.
-Complimentary shoe shining service, concierge and access to our award winning culinary team, spa, laundry and pressing round out the services and are all designed to make your stay with us truly memorable.
-Traditional room accessories including in room safes, irons, wifi access and TV’s with cable access are present in all rooms.
+Room amenities and services were selected to make your stay as comfortable as possible these include Electric Kettles, Mascioni towels and cozy terry cloth bathrobes for the cool West Indian nights.
+Concierge and access to fine dining, spa, laundry services and are all designed to make your stay with us truly memorable.
+Traditional room accessories including in room safes, irons, wifi access and TV’s in all rooms.

 This spacious guest suite located on the second floor of the original Colonial Manor Building, overlooks the Island’s south coast and includes a beautiful, contemporarily styled king-size bed paired with a silk Persian rug.
 This iconic suite has a spacious master bathroom featuring a classic, marble double vanity basin and walk-in shower.
 Boasting spectacular views of the ocean and grounds, this room alludes to glimpses of it’s history – while resting after a long journey across the Atlantic, the “Captain” could look to Carlisle Bay and observe the anchoring Schooners.